Zwemvest/QuestForTheFrozenFlame/docs/Playing-Notes/Session-2.md

 Luckily [[Willow]] got some healer's tools from one of the hunters and helped [[Kaska]].
 We retried calming the porcupine using some of the rations from [[Kaska]], with Tooththief helping me.

 As the porcupine calmed down, [[Pakano]] angrily dropped by and mentioned he'd been waiting for half an hour for us.
-I called him a shoe sole and told him it's a compliment in Iruxi culture. [[Willow]] calmed him down and we headed on our way.
+I called him a shoe sole and told him it's a compliment in [[Lizardfolk|Iruxi]] culture. [[Willow]] calmed him down and we headed on our way.

 When we arrived at the river, everyone but me spotted a spear. [[Pakano]] charged for it, grabbed it, and challenged it for the right to own the spear.
 We started wrestling with [[Pakano]]. [[Kaska]] and [[Teeththief]] have some good moves, but I kept porking up.
 A tradition in [[Lizardfolk|Iruxi]] culture is to throw the loser into the water, so they threw me in.
 When I got out of the water, [[Teeththief]] threw me back in.
 When I got out of the water a second time, I threw _her_ in.